BrianEarlTaylor/StudyBuddy/README.md

 # StudyBuddy
-To create a website that will randomly match users together so they can study
+To create a website that will randomly match users together so they can study.
+The project will also include various featrues.